d12frosted/elpa-mirror/gnu/denote-readme.txt

   │ 	(window-width .
 0.3)))
   └────

+  Note that the backlinking facility uses Emacs’ built-in Xref infrastructure.
+On some operating systems, the user may need to add certain executables to the relevant environment variable.

+  [Why do I get “Search failed with status 1” when I search for backlinks?]

   The command `denote-link-add-links' adds links at point matching a regular expression or plain string.
 The links are inserted as a typographic list, such as: